ammmir/NKOResume/README.md

 NKO Resume - Aashay Desai
 ===========

 Hi!
 This is my NKO resume.
-I'm using this to tell you a little bit about myself so you can decide whether or not we'd be a good fit together for Node Knockout.
+I'm using this to tell you a little bit about myself so you can decide whether or not we'd be a good fit together for [Node Knockout](http://nodeknockout.com/).
 If you'd like to tell me more about yourself, you can fork this!

 About me
 -------------
-I'm a software engineer in Quality on the Salesforce.com API team by day, and a co-founder of AnonyMou.se by night.
+I'm a software engineer in Quality on the [Salesforce.com API](http://www.force.com) team by day, and a co-founder of [AnonyMouse](http://anonymou.se) by night.
 I use Node.JS for the latter and I'm always looking to improve my NodeFu.
 I've been using Node.JS for about 6 months.

 I graduated in 2007 from the University of Illinois with a BS in General Engineering, and did a stint at a consulting company before my current job.